pulsar-edit/documentation/docs/core-packages-and-features/spell-check.md

 `text.git-commit`, `source.asciidoc`, `source.rst`, and `text.restructuredtext`
 but you can add other grammars if you wish to check those types of files too.

-The spell checking is implemented in the [spell-check](https://github.com/pulsar-edit/pulsar/tree/HEAD/packages/spell-check) package.
+The spell checking is implemented in the {spell-check}
+package.